 Single Mother lexiconPosted: April 13, 2014

 A is for Attitude.
-If you haven’t got any now, you’ll develop it after years of single motherhood
+You’ll develop it after years of single motherhood

-B is for Breeder’s regret, as in I picked him to be the father of my children?
+B is for Breeder’s regret, as in I picked him to be the father of kids?
 What was I thinking?
-I should have bred with a man not a boy
+Breed with a man not a boy

-B is also for Bribery, one of the most helpful tools in the single mother tool kit
+B is also for Bribery, a helpful device in the single mother tool kit

 C is for Can I share custody with this man in five years time?